uabrc/uabrc.github.io/docs/data_management/lts/interfaces.md

 #### Configuring s5cmd

-s5cmd does not use the same authentication file as s3cmd.
+The s5cmd software does not use the same authentication file as s3cmd.
 Instead, it uses official AWS SDK to access S3 including LTS.
 The default credentials file for AWS CLI would found at `${HOME}/.aws/credentials`.
 This file is then populated with different profiles and their access and secret keys.
 You can create the necessary file with the following commands.

 ``` bash
 mkdir ${HOME}/.aws